When you purchase a life insurance policy, you want to know that it will provide the cover you need and at an affordable price.

 3. Not looking for guaranteed acceptance policies

-Over 50s guaranteed insurance exists because other types of insurance are either unaffordable or impossible to secure for older people due to potential health problems.
+Over 50 Life Insurance with guaranteed acceptance exists because other types of insurance are either unaffordable or impossible to secure for older people due to potential health problems.
 If you do get accepted for a non-guaranteed policy, you may face high monthly premiums.